 There are currently two Spanish consulate offices in the UK.
 Their addresses and telephone numbers are as follows:

-You will also require an envelope which is large enough to take all the forms, and this envelope should then be addressed to:
+You will also require an envelope that is large enough to take all the forms, and this envelope should then be addressed to:

 Comisaría General de Extranjería y Documentación,